MicrosoftDocs/sql-docs/docs/reporting-services/report-design/tree-map-and-sunburst-charts-in-reporting-services.md

 # Treemap and sunburst charts in Reporting Services
 [!INCLUDE[feedback_stackoverflow_msdn_connect_md](../../includes/feedback-stackoverflow-msdn-connect-md.md)]

-The [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] treemap and sunburst visualizations are great for visually representing hierarchical data.
+The SQL Server [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] treemap and sunburst visualizations are great for visually representing hierarchical data.
 This article is an overview of how to add a treemap or sunburst chart to a [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] report.
 The article also includes an AdventureWorks sample query to help you get started.

 ##  <a name="bkmk_treemap_chart"></a> Treemap chart